leandroaur/ghost-nomad/texts/nomad-setup.md

 1. **Download Nomad** from the official website or use a package manager (e.g., `apt` or `yum`).
 2. **Configure the Nomad agent**:
    - Create the `nomad.hcl` file with basic configurations.
-   - Use the command `nomad agent -dev` for testing.
+   - Use the command `nomad agent -dev` for testing for example.

 ## Step 2: Installing Consul